 Twenty years later, the largest body of play therapists in Australia made a serious proposal to remove the word play from their title citing the need for the organisations' work to be taken more seriously by parents and other clinical bodies.
 This move seemed to have been defeated by a poll of members.

-Small scale examples of the disappearance of the word 'play' are almost constantly around us: playgrounds renamed 'recreational facilities', playtime being called 'breaktime', various playthings marketed as 'education toys'; and one recent poster produced by an occupation therapy body demonstrates how subtle this disappearance can be and how easy the trap is to fall into contributing to it.
+Small scale examples of the disappearance of the word play are almost constantly around us: playgrounds become referred to as 'recreational facilities', playtime becomes 'breaktime', and playthings are marketed as 'education toys'.
+One recent poster produced by an occupational therapy body demonstrates how subtle this disappearance can be and how easy the trap is to fall into contributing to it.